 Save The Seeds For Planting

-If you have a jack-o-lantern that’s fully intact (perhaps you drew on the face instead of carving), you can take advantage of the guts once Halloween is over.
+If you have a jack-o-lantern that’s fully intact, you can take advantage of the guts once Halloween is over.
 Scrape out the seeds, wash them, towel dry and then store them in a brown paper bag for a month.
 After a month, discard any seeds that show signs of rot or mold, then label your good seeds and store them in a dark, cool place until spring rolls around and you can plant them.
-Plus, get in the spirit of fall with these pumpkin spice goodies.

 Toss that jack-o-lantern in your compost pile if you’re using a heap method to compost.
 For more delicate composting, be sure to cut the pumpkin into smaller pieces first.